THE FALLEN OF THE FIRST WORLD WAR

 JAMES HUBERT FRANKLIN was serving as a Private with "C" Company, the 1st Battalion, The Durham Light Infantry when he was killed in action on 27th November 1944.
 He was aged 23 and is buried in Forli War Cemetery in Italy.

-He was the son of Archibald Hubert and Elizabeth May Franklin, of Salford.
+He was born in July 1921, the son of Archibald Hubert and Elizabeth May Franklin, of Salford.

-He had previously served with the Royal Norfolk Regiment before joining 1st battalion DLI.
-The Battalion had almost been wiped out on the island of Cos in the eastern Mediterranean in 1943.
-On 21st November the battalion strength was down to 16 officers and just over 100 other ranks,1st DLI were now stationed at Mena near Cairo.
+He had previously served with the Royal Norfolk Regiment before joining 1st Battalion of the Durham Light Infantry.
+This battalion had almost been wiped out on the island of Cos in the eastern Mediterranean in 1943.
+On 21st November the battalion strength was down to 16 officers and just over 100 other ranks and were now stationed at Mena near Cairo.
 Four officers and one hundred and fifty nine other ranks joined from 17th DLI in England the base camps were scoured and DLI men were diverted to 1st DLI.
 March 1944 saw the battalion up to strength once more.
 In May 1944 they came under the orders of 10th Indian Division.
 The division fought the rest of the Italian Campaign, facing hard fighting northwards through central Italy with the Eighth Army.
 Numerous mountain battles and river crossings followed with Operation Olive on the Gothic Line and then Operation Grapeshot.
 The division earned many battle honours and decorations and suffered many casualties before final victory in Italy in May 1945.

-On the 27th November 1944 a German self propelled gun shelled a farmhouse being held by a section of `C` Company, a direct hit on the farmhouse caused the forward facing wall to collapse inwards on the section who were sheltering from the heavy rain, Private Franklin was killed when he was buried beneath the rubble.
+The Battalion were involved in heavy fighting around Rimini and Ravenna which took place in appalling weather in October-December 1944.
+On the 27th November 1944 a German self propelled gun shelled a farmhouse being held by a section of `C` Company, a direct hit on the farmhouse caused the forward facing wall to collapse inwards on the section, who were sheltering from the heavy rain, Private Franklin was killed when he was buried beneath the rubble.

 BURNETT THOMAS RAMSAY ROURKE was serving as a Gunner with the 88th Field Regiment, the Royal Artillery when he died on 23rd July 1943.
 He was aged 41 and is buried in Kanchanaburi War Cemetery in Thailand.